jfairbank/pat-packet-visits-ruby-rails/hop-on-it.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-"After we deliver an HTTP package, in addition to the reply message, the recipient will also send back an acknowledgement package.
+"After we deliver an HTTP package, in addition to the reply message, the recipient will also send back an acknowledgement package to let us know that they received the package.
 Sometimes, they'll combine the HTTP response and acknowledgement packages to save on postage.
-If we don't receive an acknowledgement package within a certain amount of time, then we'll try delivering again.
+If we don't receive an acknowledgement package within a certain amount of time, then we assume that they didn't receive the package, so we'll try delivering again.
 We always make sure that the package ultimately arrives at its destination.

 > 19: Technical Slide: Multiple clients and multiple servers with the internet in
 >     the middle.
 Show "X" over paths to signal congestion.
 Maybe show traffic on